 Have questions about e-invoicing changes in Japan?
 Get in touch with our tax experts.

-TicketBAI invoicing is one of the three elements in Bizkaia’s Batuz tax control strategy, which will become mandatory on 1 January 2024.
+TicketBAI invoicing is one of the three elements in Bizkaia’s Batuz tax control strategy, devised with the aim of reducing tax tampering in the region.

-Taxpayers subject to Batuz will be obliged to issue invoices using TicketBAI-compliant software, which must comply with technical specifications and functional characteristics established by law.
+Taxpayers subject to Batuz will be obliged to issue invoices using TicketBAI-compliant software, which must meet technical specifications and functional characteristics established by law.

-Bizkaia’s TicketBAI system has particularities compared with TicketBAI in other regions of the Basque country, so understanding its specific requirements is crucial to ensure compliance for covered taxpayers.
+Bizkaia’s TicketBAI system has particularities compared with TicketBAI in other regions of the Basque country, so understanding specific requirements in each province is crucial to ensure compliance for affected taxpayers.

 TicketBAI-compliant software must be able to generate the following documents: